With the advancement in online automation and technology, ecommerce is skyrocketing.

 Your checkout pages provide you with an opportunity to guide your customers about where they should go next to maintain engagement with your brand.

-Add action-driven call-to-actions (CTAs) that will show your customers a path towards completing their transactions.
+Add action-driven call-to-actions (CTAs) that will show your customers a path toward completing their transactions.

 This is the step where you can show your creativity and demonstrate that money-earning isn't your sole objective.